cyberhiker/compliance-docs/AU-Policy.md

 * [System Name] provide the capability to manage the content of audit records generated by individual components throughout the system.

 ### 4.4 Audit Storage Capacity
-* [Company] ensures the allocation of sufficient audit record storage capacity and configures auditing to prevent such capacity being exceeded.
+* [Company Name] ensures the allocation of sufficient audit record storage capacity and configures auditing to prevent such capacity being exceeded.

 ### 4.5 Response to Audit Processing Failures
-* [Company] ensures automated mechanisms are in place to alert the appropriate personnel in the event of an audit failure or audit storage capacity being reached.
+* [Company Name] ensures automated mechanisms are in place to alert the appropriate personnel in the event of an audit failure or audit storage capacity being reached.
 * [System Name] provides a warning when allocated audit record storage volume reaches critical level as defined based on organization requirements (e.g. if the system reaches within 10% of allocated storage).

 ### 4.6 Audit Review, Analysis and Reporting
-* [Company] establishes processes for regularly reviewing audit log information, and reporting security issues if discovered.
+* [Company Name] establishes processes for regularly reviewing audit log information, and reporting security issues if discovered.
 Reviews will occur at a minimum of weekly.
 These processes are integrated with processes for incident response, in order to ensure standardization and cross-functional collaboration.
-* [Company] employs automated mechanisms to integrate audit monitoring, analysis and reporting into an overall process for investigation and response to suspicious activities.
+* [Company Name] employs automated mechanisms to integrate audit monitoring, analysis and reporting into an overall process for investigation and response to suspicious activities.
-* [Company] analyzes and correlates audit records across different repositories to gain organization-wide situational awareness.
+* [Company Name] analyzes and correlates audit records across different repositories to gain organization-wide situational awareness.

 ### 4.7 Audit Reduction and Report Generation
 * [System Name] provides an audit reduction and report generation capability that supports on-demand audit review, analysis, and reporting requirements and after-the-fact investigations of security incidents.
-* [Company] ensures the original content and time ordering of audit records is not altered.
+* [Company Name] ensures the original content and time ordering of audit records is not altered.
 * [System Name] provides the capability to automatically process audit records for events of interest based upon selectable event criteria.

 ### 4.8 Time Stamps
 * [System Name] provides time stamps for use in audit record generation.
-* [Company] records time stamps for audit records that can be mapped to Coordinated Universal Time (UTC) and at least one second granularity of time measurement.
+* [Company Name] records time stamps for audit records that can be mapped to Coordinated Universal Time (UTC) and at least one second granularity of time measurement.
 * To ensure the accuracy of the time stamp information, [System Name] compares the internal information system clocks with the authoritative time source at http://tf.nist.gov/tf-cgi/servers.cgi at least hourly and to synchronizes the internal system clocks to the authoritative time source when the time difference is greater than [org defined time period].
-* [Company] selects primary and secondary time servers used by the NIST Internet time service.
+* [Company Name] selects primary and secondary time servers used by the NIST Internet time service.
 The secondary server is selected from a different geographic region than the primary server.

 ### 4.9 Protection of Audit Information
 * [System Name] protects audit information and audit tools from unauthorized access, modification and deletion.
 Log backups are stored on a system other than the system being audited.
 * Access to the Log Management framework will be relegated to personnel with a demonstrated business need for access by role.
 Resources who do not have a business justification should not have access.

 ### 4.10 Audit Retention
-* [Company] retains audit logs online for a minimum 90 days online and one-year offline, with sufficient capacity as to mitigate the risk of exceeding storage space.
+* [Company Name] retains audit logs online for a minimum 90 days online and one-year offline, with sufficient capacity as to mitigate the risk of exceeding storage space.

 ### 4.11 Audit Generation
 * [System Name] provides audit record generation capability for the list of auditable events for its information systems and network services
-* [Company] allows designated organizational personnel to select which auditable events are to be audited by specific components of the system
+* [Company Name] allows designated organizational personnel to select which auditable events are to be audited by specific components of the system
 * [System Name] generates audit records for the list of audited events defined in 4.1 with the content as defined in 4.2.